BrandanKeen/hurricane-field-analysis/README.md

 ## Methods

 All observations were recorded using a Davis Vantage Pro 2 weather station mounted on a custom-built vehicle mount.
-Measurements were wirelessly transmitted to a data logging console located inside the vehicle, which subsequently pushed data packets to a connected computer running Davis WeatherLink software.
-This enabled real-time monitoring and archival of the observations.
+Measurements were wirelessly transmitted to a data logging console connected to a computer running Davis WeatherLink software.
+This enabled real-time monitoring and archival of the observations from inside the vehicle.

 <a href="https://youtube.com/shorts/FWOdxVycSVQ" target="_blank">
   <img src="Images/logger_computer.png" alt="Watch Station Setup Video" width="250">